mc-imperial/jfs/README.md

 (check-sat)
 ```

-2. Perform some simplifications on the constraints (e.g. constrant folding).
+2. Perform some simplifications on the constraints (e.g. constant folding).

 **NOTE: You can use the jfs-opt tool to experiment with these simplifications.**